HishamArshad/HishamArshad/README.md

 - 👋 Hi, I’m @HishamArshad
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning Djano
+- 🌱 I’m currently learning Django and react
 - 💞️ I’m looking to collaborate in a team.
 - 📫 How to reach me= hishamarshad46@gmail.com